smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 # Touch Input
 Navigation applications have support for touch events, including both single and multitouch events.
 This includes interactions such as panning and pinch.
-A developer may use the included `SDLTouchManager` class, or yourself by listening to the `SDLDidReceiveTouchEventNotification` notification.
+A developer may use the included @![iOS]`SDLTouchManager`!@ @![android,javaSE,javaEE]`Insert Property`!@ class, or yourself by listening to the @![iOS]`SDLDidReceiveTouchEventNotification`!@ @![android,javaSE,javaEE]`InsertNotificationProperty/Listener`!@ notification.

+@![android, javaSE, javaEE]
+`// TODO - See above and add inLINE android tags to align the section.
+!@

 !!!
 NOTE
-You must have a valid and approved `appId` in order to recieve touch events.
+You must have a valid and approved `appId` in order to receive touch events.
 !!!

 ### Using SDLTouchManager